The Best Exhausts For The Harley Fatboy

 Best Full-System Exhaust

-I know we’re raving about the look of this exhaust but there’s more to it than just a pretty face, because of it’s design it actually cuts down a lot of weight, mainly because the two exhaust systems are quite short and also relatively narrow, it comes in at 16 pounds which should see you shedding a few pounds switching from stock.
+But let me tell you, this exhaust is more than just a pretty face.
+Its design has actually helped cut down a lot of weight.
+With the two exhaust systems being quite short and relatively narrow, it comes in at just 16 pounds.
+Switching from stock, you should shed a few pounds right there.

 Pros